 We will take the following steps to notify the public and staff that, when requested, Strongco will accommodate people with disabilities during the recruitment and assessment processes and when people are hired:

-- Human Resources will continually re-assess the job application process to ensure accessibility needs are met
+- Human Resources will continually review recruitment and assessment processes to ensure accessibility needs are met.

-Strongco will review its current process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability:
+Strongco has taken the following steps to develop and implement a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability:

-We will take the following steps to ensure the accessibility needs of employees with disabilities needs are taken into account when Strongco is using performance management, career development and redeployment processes:
+Strongco has taken the following steps to ensure the accessibility needs of employees with disabilities are taken into account when Strongco is using performance management, career development and redeployment processes:

 Design of Public Spaces